raincoatrun/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Constraint Propagation is using local constraints in a space, like the constraints of each square, column, row and diagonal units to dramatically reduce the search space.
+Since each box only allows a single digit to occupy space, when same two digit appears in two boxes, we can conclude that either of a digit can appear in two space.
+Also, we can reason that no other box, within a unit constraint space can have either of the two digit, and we can call it "Naked Twins strategy".
+This enables us to eliminate possibilities and increase the efficiency of our algorithm.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: For the diagonal sudoku problem, we use the same constraint propagation method as for regular Sudoku.
+Here by adding two diagonal units like (column and row units) we further restrict the space.
+Thus we can use constraint propagation like column, row, square and diagonal constraints to solve the Sudoku.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame